jakekugel/uiuc-cs418-jakugel2/README.md

     WebGL2 usage errors that would otherwise be difficult to catch.
 This is copyright Gregg Tavares, and the license can be found here: https://github.com/greggman/webgl-lint/blob/master/LICENSE.md.

-**stadium sphere.jpg** - this sphere map image was provided by Prof. Hart as
-    part of the boilerplate code example provided to begin the project.

 **uiuc-compsci-2.jpg** - this image is a modified version of the image used for
     the Illinois CS Twitter account.